curi/websites/_posts/2017-08-01-philosophy-consulting.md

 I [apply philosophy concepts][43] to [learn][44] new things quickly and effectively.
 Learning things well is what I like to do.
 I do professional computer [programming][45].
 I ranked top 10 nationally, and first in California, in scholastic [chess][46] tournaments.
 I’ve been world class at several computer games and my [guides][47] have two million views.
 I have expert knowledge in [parenting][48]/[education][49], [physics][50], [economics][51], [evolution][52], [psychiatry][53], [social dynamics][54], [relationships][55], [business][56], [politics][57], and some parts of [history][58].

-My *Fallible Ideas* philosophy offers *unique* value that isn’t available anywhere else.
+My original [Critical Fallibilism](https://criticalfallibilism.com) philosophy builds on the best previous philosophies (Critical Rationalism, Objectivism and Theory of Constraints) and offers *unique* value that isn’t available anywhere else.
 I think and write fast.
 I can explain anything in a way that you can understand.
 I have tons of energy and can always brainstorm plenty of criticisms and ways for you to make progress.
 Nothing offends me and I have extreme [patience][59].

-Rates are low (compared to expertise and value) because the world doesn’t want to think (low demand).
+## How This Works Best

+I only accept clients when I'm confident about providing a mutually beneficial outcome.
+This works best with people who are actively learning my philosophy from my [articles](https://criticalfallibilism.com), [videos](https://criticalfallibilism.com/tutoring-videos/) and other non-consulting [materials](https://www.elliottemple.com/store).
+Alternatively, I can consider projects with a budget of at least $10,000 USD.
+I understand that some people have more money than time, and I can be flexible to help them too.

+It's not financially efficient for most individuals to hire me to repeat things that I already said in an article or video.
+I want to help people and share my philosophy, so I like to produce materials which many people can learn from.
+If someone wants me to spend some time helping only them, not the public, then I need to be providing a large amount of value to make up for the downside of only helping one person or a small group.
+It'll work best for your finances to learn from my public educational material and then only hire me to answer questions, help you get unstuck, or discuss a private matter.

+It's easier for me to work with people who are more familiar with my ideas and communication style, particularly [forum posters](https://criticalfallibilism.com/discuss/).
+That lets me provide more value more quickly.

+And there are two basic ways I can help.
+Either I can help with your thinking or I can do some thinking myself to benefit you.

+If I'm helping with your thinking, that will involve learning about and applying my philosophy.
+So it makes sense for you to learn from my [public resources](https://criticalfallibilism.com).
+I can only explain how my philosophy helps with your problems if you've learned about my philosophy.

+If I'm thinking of solutions for you and making them happen under my leadership, that's hard.
+It's only worthwhile when there's a large amount of value at stake.

 ## Rate

-Rates vary by project.
-I'm not cheap.
-I commonly charge hourly (it's simple) but I'm open to other approaches like a fixed price for a project.
+Rates vary by project but I charge a lot.
+I can charge hourly.
+I like value pricing (fixed project bids related to the value provided to the customer).
 I'm flexible with project formats to fit people's situations.

 To hire me, email [elliot@elliottemple.com][60].
+Please give me at least a rough idea of your budget.
 You can ask about the price for your project or, if you want, make an offer and negotiate.

+I work with businesses too.
+If you're hiring me for a business, tell me that in your email.

 I always appreciate project inquiries.
 I often point people in the right direction even if we don’t do a paid project.
 You won’t waste my time.

+I don't work with people who have high interest debt (e.g. on credit cards).
+I don't want to contribute to people having debt problems.
+Please get out of debt and, in the mean time, use my [free resources](https://criticalfallibilism.com).

-Sometimes I give out discounts, particularly to young people.
-Please feel free to ask.
+Sometimes I give out discounts to people who have made a lot of progress learning my philosophy or who have significant accomplishments.
+Feel free to ask.

 ## References